Five things to watch in Texas’s primaries Tuesday - NewsBreak

 Last year, Trump endorsed Paxton, dealing a blow to Bush, who had been openly jockeying for the former president’s backing.
 However, Paxton has faced backlash for various ethics scandals he’s facing.
 And there is the risk he could face a runoff.
 A poll released earlier this month from the University of Texas and Texas Politics Project showed Paxton leading the very competitive field at 47 percent but missing the 50 percent threshold to avoid a runoff.

-Paxton losing or potentially facing a runoff could make the former president’s endorsement look weak in the deep-red state, especially as Trump mulls another presidential bid and prepares to campaign for Republican midterm candidates across the country.Biden’s first State of the Union: What to watch
+Paxton losing or potentially facing a runoff could make the former president’s endorsement look weak in the deep-red state, especially as Trump mulls another presidential bid and prepares to campaign for Republican midterm candidates across the country.Five things to watch as Biden delivers State of the Union amid war in Ukraine

 And the attorney general’s race won’t be the only contest that will test the former president’s endorsement.
 Trump has backed a total of 32 candidates in Texas, including 23 incumbents.